alexandrew94/poco-a-poco/API.md

 #### All Users

 Gets all data for all users.
+This particular endpoint is mostly for the purposes of getting a quick overview of all the users' data - no request is made to it from the front-end in ordinary use of the app.

 * URL: `/api/users`
 * Method: `GET`